 The program is required to ensure that each student partakes in at least 45 hours of clinical correlation conferences.
 Clinical correlation conferences include departmental meeting at clinical affiliate sites, journal club/reviews, case reports, QA reviews, M & M discussions, conferences, and/or in-services related to anesthesia.
-Senior Research Day presentations as well as any anesthesia-related continuing education meeting (local, regional, state and/or national) are also applicable.
 Students will document these experiences and the number of clinical correlation hours they have engaged in on their daily Typhon log.